Filter by Category:

 Rework the Prompt to Serve as an Introduction

-ANSWER: An extended reading response requires a 3-5 paragraph essay.
-This merits a longer introductory paragraph that identifies the purpose, addresses the topic, and includes a thesis statement.
-You can show students how to build an introduction using the sentences of the original prompt.
+Show students how to craft an introduction using the sentences from the original prompt.
 Target your explicit instruction in four areas:

-In addition to revealing how to reuse much of the original prompt, also identify what needs to be omitted.
-Strikethrough all directions about citing evidence, about referencing the articles provided, about utilizing correct grammar and punctuation, etc. None of this explanatory information should be included in their introductions.
+In addition to revealing how to reuse much of the original prompt, also identify what needs to be cut.
+Strikethrough all directional language about citing evidence, referencing the texts, and utilizing correct grammar.
+None of this should be included in their introduction rewrite.